-- l.
-In cooperation with the church missionary committee, plan a strong, well-organized program for the year that will include - a.
+l.
+In cooperation with the church missionary committee, to plan a strong, well-organized program for the year that will include a.
 The planning and direction of at least one annual enrollment field day for distribution of television and radio logs and the securing of Bible correspondence school enrollments.
-In conferences conducting their own Bible correspondence schools their enrollment cards would be distributed with the special logs. - b.
-Other field days for the distribution of radio and television material should be arranged. - c.
-The placing of radio and television materials of denominational programs in the hands of the church members for regular distribution. - d.
+In conferences conducting their own Bible correspondence schools their enrollment cards would be distributed with the special logs.

+b.
+The arranging of other field days for the distribution of radio and television material.

+c.
+The placing of radio and television materials of denominational programs in the hands of the church members for regular distribution.

+d.
 The encouragement of good station relationships.

-2. Assist in the promotion of the annual radio and television offerings.
+2. To assist in the promotion of the annual radio and television offerings.

-3. Cooperate with the press secretary of the church in arranging for public service features on radio and/or television featuring Adventists and their work.
+3. To cooperate with the press secretary of the church in arranging for public-service features on radio and/or television featuring Adventists and their work.

-4. Assist the pastor and/or conference radio and television secretary in planning, organizing, and conducting at least one television and/or radio rally during the year.
+4. To assist the pastor and/or conference radio and television secretary in planning, organizing, and conducting at least one television and/or radio rally during the year.

-5. Cooperate with the conference radio and television secretary in carrying out the plans of the conference.
+5. To cooperate with the conference radio and television secretary in carrying out the plans of the conference.

-6. Report to conference radio and television secretary as requested.
+6. To report to conference radio and television secretary as requested.